What is Postpartum Depersonalization and Derealization? A Guide to That "Out of Body" Feeling

 The most effective approach targets what's causing the disconnection, rather than the disconnection itself.

-Therapy for the underlying condition.
-If anxiety is driving the depersonalization, CBT and evidence-based approaches for postpartum anxiety are first-line.
-If birth trauma is the root cause, EMDR (Eye Movement Desensitization and Reprocessing) has strong evidence for trauma-related dissociation.
-If postpartum depression is the primary issue, therapy and medication together often lead to the fastest improvement.
+Therapy.
+If anxiety is driving the depersonalization, cognitive behavioral therapy (CBT) and evidence-based approaches for postpartum anxiety are first-line.
+If birth trauma is the root cause, cognitive processing therapy (CPT) has strong evidence for trauma-related dissociation.
+If the primary issue is moderate to severe depression, therapy and medication together often lead to the fastest improvement.

 Grounding techniques.
-In-the-moment strategies that anchor you back to the present.
-The 5-4-3-2-1 technique (name 5 things you see, 4 you can touch, 3 you hear, 2 you smell, 1 you taste) engages your senses to interrupt the dissociative state.
+These are in-the-moment strategies that anchor you back to the present.
+The 5-4-3-2-1 technique, naming 5 things you see, 4 you can touch, 3 you hear, 2 you smell, and 1 you taste, engages your senses to interrupt the dissociative state.
 Cold water on the face, holding an ice cube, or pressing your feet firmly into the floor can produce similar effects.
 These don't cure the underlying condition, but they help you regain your footing when symptoms spike.

 Sleep.
 Not always possible with a newborn, but worth pursuing every available strategy.
-Even a few consecutive hours — supported by a partner taking a night shift or a trusted family member — can meaningfully reduce dissociative symptoms.
+Even a few consecutive hours, supported by a partner taking a night shift or a trusted family member, can help reduce dissociative symptoms.
 Severe sleep deprivation alone can cause these experiences, and no amount of therapy fully compensates for it.

 Reducing the anxiety load.
-Identifying and addressing the specific fears and hypervigilance patterns driving the anxiety response.
-This is where perinatal-specialized therapy is especially valuable — a therapist who understands the specific anxieties of new parenthood (intrusive thoughts, fear of something happening to the baby, fear of not being a good enough parent) can address these directly.
+This means identifying and addressing the specific fears and hypervigilance patterns driving the anxiety response.
+Perinatal-specialized therapy is especially valuable here.
+A therapist who understands the specific anxieties of new parenthood, including intrusive thoughts, fear of something happening to the baby, and fear of not being a good enough parent, can address these directly.

 Why a Perinatal Specialist Makes a Difference

 Depersonalization and derealization are not commonly discussed in general mental health contexts.
-Many therapists without perinatal training aren't familiar with how frequently these symptoms show up postpartum, or with the specific combination of factors — birth trauma, hormonal shifts, sleep deprivation, anxiety — that make them so common after birth.
+Many therapists without perinatal training aren't familiar with how frequently these symptoms show up postpartum.
+They may also be unfamiliar with the specific combination of factors, including birth trauma, hormonal shifts, sleep deprivation, and anxiety, that make them so common after birth.

 A therapist with Perinatal Mental Health Certification (PMH-C) from Postpartum Support International has advanced training in the full spectrum of postpartum symptoms, including dissociation.
-They understand the biological and emotional context you're navigating, and they're equipped with specific tools for postpartum anxiety, trauma, and mood disorders.
+They understand the biological and emotional context you're managing.
+They're equipped with specific tools for postpartum anxiety, trauma, and mood disorders.

 You Can Feel Real Again